se-edu/se-book/uml/classDiagrams/composition/introduction/outcomes.md

-* <span id="outcome-classDiagrams-composition-one">:trophy: Can interpret composition in class diagrams :two:</span>
+:trophy: Can interpret composition in class diagrams :two: